●

 Perform the

-- Verify the Music
+- Verify the power

--
+- Un-plug the

+probably defective.
 The power adaptor can be tested with an AC

 voltmeter.
 It should read 14 to 15 volts AC.
 Be sure to set the